rkhullar/example-webapp/docs/medium-tutorial.md

 ### Okta
 You can sign up for a free okta developer account by heading to their [developer login page](https://developer.okta.com/login).
 After signing up you could optionally customize your org by setting a custom domain name and adding social login.
-That is not the focus of this article, but the following links should help:
+That is not the focus of this tutorial, but the following links should help:

 - https://developer.okta.com/docs/guides/custom-url-domain/main/#use-an-okta-managed-certificate
 - https://developer.okta.com/docs/guides/social-login/google/main/

+---
 ## Tutorial

 ### Resource Preparation